LucasGuillaume/Pyckage/README.md

 # Usage

-0) Installer pyckage
+0) Install pyckage (see section above)
-2) Créer un nouveau package dans le répertoire courant (exemple: "pyckage monsuperpackage")
+2) Create a new package in the current directory (example: "pyckage mysuperpackage", see section below for more options)
-3) Faire "pip install -e ./monsuperpackage"
+3) Once monsuperpackage has been created in the current directory, do "pip install -e ./mysuperpackage"
-4) On peut modifier directement monsuperpackage, et l'utiliser dans la ligne de commande
+4) You can modify mysuperpackage directly, and use it in the command line.
+The modifications will be applied live each time we call mysuperpackage in the command line.

 Détails :